Aesthetic Post-Training Diffusion Models from Generic Preferences with Step-by-step Preference Optimization: Proposed Approach

-To align the preference order at each timestep with the step-wise denoising performance, we first build a step-aware preference model.
-Unlike existing preference models that only can be applied to the final denoised images, our step-aware preference model takes the timestep $t$ as a condition and predict preference on noisy intermediate images.
-We build the step-aware preference model by the drawing inspiration from the training process of noisy classifier~\cite{dhariwal2021diffusion}, which is able to classify noisy intermediate images.
-We assume \emph{the preference order between pair of images can be kept when adding the same noise}.
-Therefore, during training, given a pair of images and their corresponding preference labels, \emph{e.g.}, $\boldsymbol{x}^w_{0}$ and $\boldsymbol{x}^l_{0}$, we randomly sample a timestep $t$ and employ diffusion process to add the same noise to both images to get $\boldsymbol{x}^w_{t}$ and $\boldsymbol{x}^l_{t}$.
-Then we feed the noisy image pair $\{\boldsymbol{x}^w_{t}, \boldsymbol{x}^l_{t}\}$ and the timestep $t$ to the step-aware preference model and train the model to correctly predict the preference, following $\mathcal{L}_{\text{pref}} = \left( \log 1 - \log \hat{p}_w\right)$ as in~\cite{kirstain2024pick}.
-We also compute the loss for the tie pairs, and we show how to estimate $\hat{p}_w$ as follows:
+\textbf{Overall use}.
+SPM predicts preference order among the $k$ sampled denoised samples $\{\boldsymbol{x}_{t-1}^1, \boldsymbol{x}_{t-1}^2, \cdots, \boldsymbol{x}_{t-1}^k\}$.
+Thus, SPM takes timestep $t-1$, intermediate sample $\boldsymbol{x}_{t-1}$, and prompt $c$ as input, and outputs a quality score.
+SPM is different from existing preference models.
+The latter uses clean images $\boldsymbol{x}_{0}$ and prompt $c$ as input without time condition, because they are designed for assessing clean images.
+Following \citep{kirstain2024pick}, we construct SPM based on CLIP \citep{radford2021learning}.

-where $c$ represents the text prompt and we modify the CLIP vision encoder within the preference model following the time-conditional adaptive layernorm~\cite{peebles2023scalable} to support timestep-conditional preference prediction.
-After training, the step-aware preference model can be used to predict the preference order among $k$ sampled denoised samples $\{\boldsymbol{x}_{t-1}^1, \boldsymbol{x}_{t-1}^2, \cdots, \boldsymbol{x}_{t-1}^k\}$.
+For \textbf{SPM training}, we initialize the model with PickScore~\citep{kirstain2024pick} and fine-tune it following \citep{dhariwal2021diffusion}, making the model useful for noisy images.
+Specifically, we add the same amount of noise to a pair of clean images, assuming that their preference order can be kept.
+During training, for each pair of images and their human-labeled preference, we randomly sample a timestep $t$ and add the same noise to both images to obtain $\boldsymbol{x}^w_{t}$ and $\boldsymbol{x}^l_{t}$.
+Then we feed the noisy intermediate pair $\{\boldsymbol{x}^w_{t}, \boldsymbol{x}^l_{t}\}$ and timestep $t$ to SPM and train the model to correctly predict the preference, using loss function $\mathcal{L}_{\text{pref}} = \left( \log 1 - \log \hat{p}_w\right)$, where $\hat{p}_w$ is the probability of the win image being the preferred one, following~\cite{kirstain2024pick}. $\hat{p}_w$ is computed using the following equation: